written by Eric J. Ma on 2021-09-12 | tags: science paper catalysis enzyme engineering machine learning data science

 If you would like to sponsor the coffee that goes into making my posts, please consider GitHub Sponsors!

-Finally, I do free 30-minute GenAI strategy calls for organizations who are seeking guidance on how to best leverage this technology.
+Finally, I do free 30-minute GenAI strategy calls for teams that are looking to leverage GenAI for maximum impact.
 Consider booking a call on Calendly if you're interested!